hp-77/IOT/Lecture 11.md

 * Every node shares its link information with its neighbors.
 * Over time, all nodes can build a complete map of the network.
-* Assumes the topology remains stable long enough for all nodes to sync.
+* Assumes the topology remains stable long enough for all nodes to sync and have same information available

 ## 🔄 How Link Updates Work?